 The European Commission believes that “lobbying is a legitimate part of the democratic system, regardless of whether it is carried out by individual citizens or companies, civil society organisations and other interest groups or firms working on behalf of third parties (public affairs professionals, think-tanks and lawyers).”
 Hence, lobbying deserves a better reputation and thank goodness lobbying exists in the way it does in Brussels – essentially free of corruption and where what you know, is more important than who you know.
 In Brussels the force of rational argument and a compelling story will generally win the day; while In Beijing you cannot do anything without Communist Party connections; and in Washington DC what really counts is how much money is raised through Political Action Committees.

-Although great work is carried out across the sector around 50 firms really drive best practice.
+Although great work is carried out across the sector less than 100 firms really drive best practice and the market.
 BestinBrussels.eu examines the Brussels market and the leading consultancies and law firms, hereafter often referred to collectively as ‘firms’.

-BestinBrussels.eu 2019 was first published as a report, downloadable e-book and website in February 2019.
+BestinBrussels.eu was first published as a report, downloadable e-book and website in February 2019.
+The second edition was published in March 2020.
+The third edition was published in February 2021 and this fourth edition is published now in March 2022.